pSeven Enterprise deployment¶

 Running pSeven Enterprise requires a Docker Registry, which stores the pSeven Enterprise Docker images.
 The Registry is also required during the installation.

-It is recommended to set up a local Registry in the same network with pSeven Enterprise and copy images from the DATADVANCE Registry (registry.pseven.io) before the installation.
+It is recommended to set up a local Registry in the same network with pSeven Enterprise and copy images from the pSeven SAS Registry (registry.pseven.io) before the installation.
 You can use a managed Registry instance from your cloud service provider or a Registry that exists in your organization.

 - If you are deploying a new Registry, see Deploy a registry server for instructions.